powsybl/.github/SECURITY.md

 Checks on known dependency vulnerabilities are automatically performed through GitHub actions.

-#### Recent Java and Python versions
+#### Recent Java, Python and Groovy versions

-We support recent Java and Python versions so that users can benefit from the latest security improvements.
+We support recent Java, Python and Groovy versions so that users can benefit from the latest security improvements.

 #### Controlled dependency update